rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 tolerance to downtime.
 For this reason, we are going to create different kinds of consumer and producer applications, where each type gives us certain level of resiliency and/or guarantee of delivery.

-On the [first section]((#application-types), we introduce various types of applications attending to the their level of resiliency.
+On the [first section](#application-types), we introduce various types of applications attending to the their level of resiliency and guarantee of delivery.
 And on the [second section](#testing-applications), we test those applications from two angles: resiliency and guarantee of delivery.

 **Table of content**